wonderful handbooks

 Using this guide

-Contents | Introduction | About the Cotswold Way | Planning your walk | Using this guide | Sample route guide - Birdlip to Painswick
+Contents | Introduction | About the Cotswold Way | Planning your walk | Using this guide | Sample route guide: Birdlip to Painswick | Stage Map and Trail Profile sample

 The route guide and maps have not been divided into rigid daily stages since people walk at different speeds and have different interests.
 The route summaries below describe the trail between significant places and are written as if walking the path from north to south.

-Further service details are given in the text under the entry for each place: note that the hours stated for pubs relate, for the most part, to the hours food is served; most venues serve drinks outside these hours.
-For an overview of this information, see pp13-19.
+Further service details are given in the text; note that the hours stated for pubs relate, for the most part, to when food is served; most venues serve drinks outside these hours.

 TRAIL MAPS